 The rationale behind the concept of diversification is simple—taking an average, investment portfolios composed of different kinds of investments yield higher returns and pose a lower risk compared to any individual investment within the portfolio.

-Guide For How To Diversify Your Portfolio
+Guide For Best Way To Diversify Your Portfolio

 Widen Your Asset Allocation